leahvelleman/sabelotodo/README.md

 ```
 Rerun this last command after changing the models or checking out a new branch.

 For testing, a test database is set up.
-You will need to set database .env variables:
+You will need to set database .env variables.
+Password can be left out if your database is not password protected.
 ```
 export DB_HOST=localhost
 export DB_PORT=5432
 export DB_USER=<your postgres username>
 export DB_DATABASE=sabelotodo_test
+export DB_PASSWORD=<your db password>
 export TEST_DATABASE_URL=postgresql:///sabelotodo_test
 ```